 Cut Back On Sugar

-Let's start with the most obvious thing.
+A no brainer right.
 We need to stop causing damage in the first place.

 Not all sugar is equal.
 Sugar wrapped in fiber, for instance, fruit, is processed drastically different from high fructose corn syrup which is the type of sugar found in soft drinks, sweetened fruit drinks, and many packaged foods.